La (Indic): Odia La

 As is common in Indic scripts, Odia joins letters together to form conjunct consonant clusters.
 The most common conjunct formation is achieved by using a small subjoined form of trailing consonants.
 Most consonants' subjoined forms are identical to the full form, just reduced in size, although a few drop the curved headline or have a subjoined form not directly related to the full form of the consonant.
 The subjoined form of La is one of these mismatched forms, and is referred to as "La Phala".
 The second type of conjunct formation is through pure ligatures, where the constituent consonants are written together in a single graphic form. ଲ generates conjuncts only by subjoining and does not form ligatures.

-Odia Ḷa

-Odia independent and subjoined letter Ḷa.

-Odia also has a second La character, ଳ (Ḷa).
-It is descended from the Siddhaṃ letter Ḷa.
-Like other Odia letters, ଳ has the inherent vowel "a", and takes one of several modifying vowel signs to represent syllables with another vowel or no vowel at all.